 As the Director of the Sports and Entertainment Division at The Agency, part of my job is staying dialed in to athletes, entertainers, and the homes they buy and sell.
-My own experience in sports and entertainment has prompted me to pay attention out of self-interest.
+My own experience in sports and entertainment has kept me fascinated in events such as these.
 This year’s Super Bowl matchup is a great one and reminds us of some valuable lessons.

 - Be the Best at Something.
 This year’s match up pits the NFL’s number one offense against the number one defense.
 Both teams have worked to become the best in opposite categories, yet managed to reach the same pinnacle of success.
-Figure out what you have a unique advantage at, and dominate that area of your field.
+Figure out what your unique advantage is, and dominate that area of your field.
 Also, be clear in articulating this unique value proposition to your clients and prospects.

 - Raving Fans.
 Both teams have amazing fans that have supported them through the good and the bad.
 The Seahawks even have a nickname for their fans, “12’s.”
 This is to represent the twelfth man.
 In life and business, it’s important to know who your biggest supporters are.
 These are the people who will sing your praises and tell others about you.
 Celebrate and acknowledge your biggest fans.

 - Silence the Crowd.
 Both teams have the daunting task of blocking out the all of the hype of the game.
 On the field, they have to block out the screaming and yelling of the opposing team’s fans, and off the field, there is a plethora of positive and negative press.
 Whatever field you are in, you will have fans and foes as you move up the ladder.
 Don’t give either too much weight.
 Let your performance at your job speak for you.
 Then, celebrate your victories and silence the neigh sayers.